microphonon/acoustic-leak-detector/Home_Assistant/i2c.md

     };
 ```

+The ESP device (master) checks the dashboard with a period defined by ``POLLING_PERIOD``; in this example every 15 seconds.
 The numerical value from the dashboard is accessed with its ``id`` tag and its state is set to the byte variable that we call ``register_value``.
-To prevent an I²C write on every iteration, the contents of the register are stored in ``temp`` and checked for a change.
+To prevent an I²C write on every iteration, the contents of the register are stored in ``temp`` and checked for any change.

 ## Dashboard Interfacing: I²C Read